NDIS Terms and Definitions

-When going through all the information supplied you may come across some words you have not heard before or you’re unsure of what they mean.
-We’ve put together a list of ‘terms and definitions’ where we explain the meaning of these words.
+While navigating the NDIS you may come across terminology you've never heard before.
+We’ve put together a glossary of commonly-used NDIS ‘terms and definitions’ to explain the meaning behind these words.

 Access requirements - Criteria that need to be met for someone to become a participant in the NDIS.
 These requirements are: you must be under 65 years of age, live in Australia as an Australian citizen or permanent resident and have a permanent disability or need early intervention.